build-week-replate/labs-replate-Android/README.md

 <img src="https://github.com/build-week-replate/labs-replate-Android/blob/master/Replate_splash_page.png?raw=true" width="250">

 ## Current Release
--Businesses and Volunteers can create accounts and login -Businesses can post-edit and delete requests -Volunteers can view all requests
+-Businesses and Volunteers can create accounts and login<br>
+-Businesses can post-edit and delete requests<br>
+-Volunteers can view all requests<br>
--Volunteers can accept posted requests
+-Volunteers can accept posted requests<br>
--Volunteers can view and complete their requests
+-Volunteers can view and complete their requests<br>

 ## Instructions to install on your android phone
 ### 1-Navigate your android device to this page.